LEADING OFF: Ohtani vs Javier, Gonsolin undefeated

 One start after striking out 13 in seven innings to begin a combined no-hitter against the Yankees, Javier upped his career high again with the 14 punchouts during seven innings of one-run ball in the Astros’ 8-1 win at Houston.
 The one run was a homer by Ohtani.

 Ohtani was named to his second straight All-Star Game as a hitter and a pitcher.
 It’s uncertain if he’ll start on the mound again, like he did last year.
-He’s been even better as a pitcher this season, entering Wednesday 8-4 with a 2.44 ERA and a 28 2/3 scoreless innings.
+He’s been even better as a pitcher this season, entering Wednesday 8-4 with a 2.44 ERA.

-The Angels will also be checking on Mike Trout after the three-time AL MVP left Tuesday’s game with upper-back soreness.

 UNBEATEN